 The Burnaby Artisan Farmers Market takes place in the parking lot at Burnaby City Hall not far from Deer Lake Park on Saturdays.

 Burnaby Farmers Market

 The Burnaby Artisan Farmers Market happens at 4949 Canada Way in Burnaby.
-The market occurs in the north parking lot outside Burnaby City Hall, which is accessed off Deer Lake Parkway just before it connects with Canada Way.
+The market occurs in the north parking lot outside Burnaby City Hall.
+The venue is accessed off Deer Lake Parkway just before it connects with Canada Way.

 About the Burnaby Farmers Market

-The Burnaby Farmers’ Market is a medium to large-sized market with 40 to 50 vendors each week in summer, but fewer in the winter.
-It’s not as busy as some of the Lower Mainland’s other main markets though, so parking is relatively convenient and there aren’t normally big crowds.
+The Burnaby Farmers’ Market is a medium to large-sized market.
+It has around 40 to 50 vendors each week in summer, but fewer in the winter.
+It’s not as busy as some of the Lower Mainland’s other main markets though.
+Consequently, parking is relatively convenient and there aren’t normally big crowds.

-Vendors at the Burnaby market include the usual selection of local farmers with their fresh fruits and vegetables produce, small craft-brewed distillers, artisans, artists, bakers, and makers of homemade goods and preserves.
+Vendors at the Burnaby market include the usual selection of local farmers with their fresh fruits and vegetables produce.
+There are also small craft-brewed distillers, artisans, artists, bakers, and makers of homemade goods and preserves.
 There is also usually some form of live entertainment.

 A couple of the really nice things about the Burnaby Artisan Farmers Market are its size and location.

-The market is large enough that you can find a great selection of quality goods to choose from, but it’s not so big that you have to fight through the crowds and live in fear of getting separated from your children.
+The market is large enough that you can find a great selection of quality goods to choose from.
+It’s not too big that you have to fight through the crowds and live in fear of getting separated from your children.

 Attractions in the Area

-Deer Lake Park is one of the Lower Mainland’s best city parks, with its walking trails around the lake, sandy beach, beautiful gardens, historic Hart House and the Shadbolt Centre for the Performing Arts.
+Deer Lake Park is one of the Lower Mainland’s best city parks.
+It boasts walking trails around the lake, a sandy beach, beautiful gardens, the historic Hart House and the Shadbolt Centre for the Performing Arts.

 Burnaby Village is a great free outdoor museum that’s open seasonally with a selection of heritage buildings and a restored 1912 carousel.

 Both Deer Lake Park and the Burnaby Village Museum are highly recommended and make great destinations to combine with a visit to the farmers market in the summer.

 For more information on the Saturday market, see the Burnaby Artisan Farmers Market‘s website.